 Share this message with your friends by using the links below.
 Happy February!

 Michelle Muriel is the award-winning, bestselling author of ESSIE'S ROSES.
 She holds a Bachelor of Fine Arts, magna cum laude, and after graduating, she worked as a professional actress, a member of Actors’ Equity and The American Federation of Television and Radio Artists for almost twenty years, doing theater, voice-over, and commercial work.
 She is also a songwriter and musician.
-Michelle lives in St. Louis, Missouri with her husband and two quirky Border collies.
+Michelle lives in Missouri with her husband and two quirky Border collies.
 She first developed ESSIE'S ROSES as a screenplay.
 This is her debut novel.
-She is currently at work on her second.